dlystra/openshift-networking-examples/SNO - Agent Based - Dual NIC - DHCP/README.md

 # SNO - Agent Based - Dual NIC - DHCP

 This is an example one of the most basic OpenShift deployments possible.
-This uses the agent based installer to create a single node OpenShift cluster operating on separate dual NICs using a static IP.
+This uses the agent based installer to create a single node OpenShift cluster operating on separate dual NICs using DHCP.
 A common use case for this configuration would be enabling OpenShift to access an isolated network that cannot be routed to via the primary NIC.

 ## Variables